Heyapple0/FrictionScene/README.md

 # FrictionScene

-A simple scene with a few objects with different physic materials.
+A simple scene in Unity3D with a few objects with different physic materials.